EC-12 Education

 Professional learning

-The Dallas County Coaching Summit series will consist of four full-day PD days for coaches in the following months:
+The Dallas County Coaching Summit series will consist of three full-day PD days for all participants on:

 Campus-based supports